tobi-cat/transcriptwork/_videos/SHFUAlDFdYY.md

 <from></from>
 <comment {% include commenter for= tobi %}>

 James shows two pages when he mentions *Midnighter* - the first page is indeed from *Midnighter* #1 and depicts Midnighter's dating profile and the beginning of a date with a man named Jason.
-[The two hook up but decide to just be friends afterward.
-After this, Midnighter starts dating a man named Tony (this goes badly.)](https://en.wikipedia.org/wiki/Midnighter_(2015_comic_book)) However, the second page is from *Midnighter and Apollo* and depicts the titular characters, who have gotten back together after breaking up.
+[The two hook up for a night but then decide to not pursue a romantic relationship, staying friends.
+Shortly after, Midnighter starts dating a man named Matt (who then betrays him and turns out to be a supervillain.)](https://en.wikipedia.org/wiki/Midnighter_(2015_comic_book)) However, the second page is from *Midnighter and Apollo* and depicts the titular characters, who have gotten back together after breaking up.
 (In previous comic continuities, the two got married and adopted a kid.)

 </comment>
 </compare>